btmbtm/btmbtm.github.io/gre/extrarcguide.md

   - [Princeton Review's Word Smart for the GRE](http://amzn.to/2aedwtA)
   - [GRE Vocab Capacity: 2016 Edition](http://amzn.to/2anhVKk)(Filled w/ memory tricks and mnemonics)

 I would recommend picking two resources from the above and mastering all the words within them.
 You should be doing vocab work daily in conjuction to your other GRE studying.
-When learning make sure to learn the words in context via sentences, not via vague synonym pairs or generic word groups.
+When learning make sure to learn the words in context via sentences to master usage, not via vague synonym pairs or generic word groups.

 ## A Better Reading Process for RC